-The oil and gas industry is a highly lucrative business that attracts hundreds of thousands of potential employees a year in Louisiana.
+The oil and gas industry is a highly lucrative business that attracts hundreds of thousands of potential employees every year in Louisiana.
 It’s no wonder why: there is a promise of hefty salaries with very little prior experience or training necessary.
-But oil field injuries are sadly common.
+Unfortunately, oil field accidents and injuries are sadly common.

-This isn’t altogether surprising: it’s difficult and dangerous work.
-There are three factors that make oil rig injuries so common:
+This isn’t altogether surprising, as it’s difficult and dangerous work.
+There are three factors that make oil field accidents and injuries so common:

 - The fast-paced nature of the industry

 - A lack of safeguards

 Oilfield Injury Statistics

 In the oil industry, workers often feel pressured to sacrifice caution for productivity.
 There are no clear training regimens for operating heavy machinery or navigating high-up rig decks.
 Workers also have to handle hazardous materials and often do not receive very much training for it.